Mirantis/security/psirt/overview.md

 ### Reproducing Vulnerability

 The Mirantis PSIRT works with development teams to reproduce the vulnerability if possible.
-Some classes of vulnerability may be theoretical e.g. crytographic problems but have a clear path to mitigation and this step may be skipped.
-For others, it is essential to create test cases which reproduce the problem so that tests for mitagations can be added to Continuous Integration tests (CI).
+Some classes of vulnerability may be theoretical e.g. cryptographic problems but have a clear path to mitigation and this step may be skipped.
+For others, it is essential to create test cases which reproduce the problem so that tests for mitigations can be added to Continuous Integration tests (CI).

 ### Search for Similar Vulnerabilities